 Samuel Sternberg, PhD

 Sam is committed to being a supportive mentor and effective lab manager, and to nurturing a collaborative research environment.
-He has closely mentored over a dozen undergraduate and graduate students, and has participated in numerous mentorship programs, including Student Mentoring and Research Teams (SMART) and Howard Hughes Medical Institute’s Exceptional Research Opportunities Program (EXROP) at Berkeley.
+He has closely mentored over two dozen undergraduate and graduate students, and has participated in numerous mentorship programs, including Student Mentoring and Research Teams (SMART) and Howard Hughes Medical Institute’s Exceptional Research Opportunities Program (EXROP) at Berkeley.
 The desire to work with students in the lab was a major driver of Sam’s decision to transition from industry back to academia.

 - Assistant Professor of Biochemistry and Molecular Biophysics